Ask the Experts

 What is good test for flux penetration through the plated hole barrel?

-important to the flow of solder up into the plated through hole.
+Flux penetration isimportant to the flow of solder up into the plated through hole.

-be inspected are Flux coverage on the solder source side and flux penetrationthrough the plated through holes.
+The elements which need tobe inspected are Flux coverage on the solder source side and flux penetrationthrough the plated through holes.